mohammadquasif/ai-system-optimizer-assistant/README.md

 ## 🧠 What Is This?

-The **AI System Optimizer Assistant** is a free, privacy-first desktop app that:
+The **Awadhi AI System Optimizer Assistant** is a free, privacy-first desktop app that:

 - 🤖 **Installs Ollama automatically** — no manual setup needed.
 - 🧹 **Cleans your PC safely** — 12+ cleanup tasks, never touches personal files.